Open-S2/s2json/s2json-spec/1.0.0/README.md

 ### 5.2.
 Array Values

 Array values are ordered lists of values.
 Once you use an array, each item MUST be of the same type.
 Each item MUST be either a primitive value or an object whose keys are strings and values are primitive values.
+The maximum number of items in an array is 16.

 Example: